ftsrg/BME-MODES3/doc/documentation.md

 ### One turnout

-Explain what is connected to one turnout, how do they work Bullshit about the BBBs.
+Explain what is connected to one turnout, how do they work informations about the BBBs.
 How do we turn off a segment.
 And how do we sense the status of the turnouts. -- could be a separate section

 ### Network of the turnouts